-Now that you are pregnant your body has two jobs to do – to manage a full or part-time job and to create a healthy baby (or babies!).
+Now that you are pregnant your body has two jobs to do – manage a full or part-time job and grow a baby (or babies).
 Both are tiring for different reasons, but it is possible to enjoy your pregnancy and your job at the same time.

-Most of the information below relates to permanent employment and covers the legal minimum maternity rights.
-Check your employment contract to see if your company provides better maternity benefits.
+Most of the information below relates to employees who are on their employer’s payroll and covers the minimum legal maternity rights (the things that every employer has to do).
+Check your employment contract to see if your company offers better maternity benefits.

 There are different rules if you are self-employed or an agency worker.
 Please visit Gov.UK for more detailed information.

 When do I have to tell my manager that I'm pregnant?

 Legally you don’t have to tell your manager that you’re pregnant until 15 weeks before your ‘Expected Week of Childbirth’ (the week of your baby’s due date).